Brilliant deals · Updated 2026

 - Does Brilliant have a discount code?

 - Brilliant does not publish single-use discount codes.
-The standing public offer is a 14-day free trial plus a discount on the annual plan compared to monthly pricing.
-The affiliate link on this page applies the same standing discount that any new subscriber receives, so the savings come from the trial and the annual prepayment, not from a coupon code.
+The standing public offer is a free trial (typically 7 days) plus a discount on the annual plan compared to monthly pricing.
+The affiliate link on this page applies the same standing offer that any new subscriber receives, so the savings come from the trial and the annual prepayment, not from a coupon code.

 - How much does Brilliant cost in 2026?

-- Brilliant's annual plan runs around $149 (about $12 per month when billed annually), down from monthly billing which is closer to $25 per month.
-The 14-day free trial unlocks every course on the platform during the trial window.
-Pricing varies by region and Brilliant occasionally runs limited-time promotions.
+- At current US pricing, Brilliant's annual plan runs about $161.88 per year (around $13.49 per month when billed annually), versus monthly billing at about $27.99 per month.
+The free trial (typically 7 days) unlocks the platform during the trial window.
+Pricing varies by region and Brilliant occasionally runs limited-time promotions, so check the checkout page for the exact figures.

 - Is Brilliant worth it for quantum computing?